 - The appearance of post-prandial TRLs in plasma increased the cholesteryl ester transfer protein-mediated transfer of cholesteryl ester from LDL + HDL to TRLs in vitro without a significant influence from dietary fat.

 The induction of post-prandial lipemia after both PUFA- and SFA-rich diets resulted in a significant increase in TRL cholesterol and triacylglycerol and concomitant transient decrease in LDL and HDL cholesterol.
 The clearance rate of post-prandial TRLs is influenced by dietary fat composition with chronic PUFA-rich diet leading for faster clearance rate and SFA-rich diet leading to slower clearance rate.
-The clearance rate of post-prandial TRLs may play an important role in regulating fasting plasma cholesterol concentrations and thus the risk of cardiovascular disease.
+The clearance rate of post-prandial TRLs may play an important role in regulating fasting plasma cholesterol concentrations and thus the risk of CVD.

 Meals provided by research center for specific content, thorough discussion of laboratory procedures.
 Small sample size and recruitment methods were not described.
 Relatively short period of diet intake to assess change; potential impact of participant intake between diet phases was not discussed.